motdotla/dotenv/README.md

 ### Dotenv.parse

 Also added in `0.2.6` the method `parse` has been exposed.
-This is how `dotenv` internally parses multiline buffers or strings into a object to place into the `process.env` object.
+This is how `dotenv` internally parses multiline buffers or strings into an object to place into the `process.env` object.

 ```javascript
 var dotenv  = require('dotenv');